newlandsvalley/elm-webmidi-ports/README.md

 ### Basic

-Basic.html is functionally identical to webmidi.html.
+basic.html is functionally identical to webmidi.html.
 It simply illustrates how you might embed the WebMidi module inside a larger program (but in this case this program does nothing else).

 To build, invoke __compileb.sh__ and browse to __basic.html__.

+### Piano

+piano.html allows you to plug in your MIDI keyboard or other MIDI device and play it as a piano.
+It works simply by loading the piano soundfont, initialising web-midi and requesting that any NoteOn events should be played through the soundfont.

+To build, invoke __compilep.sh__ and browse to __piano.html__.

 Dependencies
 ------------